hubiquitus/hubiquitus-client-android/README.md

 # Hubiquitus Android
 Hubiquitus client API for Android.
 Should be used with a hNode.
 Currently allows to do pubsub with an xmpp server.
 More information on hubiquitus[www.hubiquitus.com]

-## Third party libraries
-This project currently relies on
-* ASmack : Smack xmpp library adapted for Android.
-Using this fork[https://github.com/Flowdalic/asmack]
-* Socket.io-java-client : Socket io.
-Using this fork[https://github.com/Gottox/socket.io-java-client]

-## How to use it

-### As an Android project

-### As a PhoneGap Plugin

-## How to test it

-#### 1) clone git project

-    git clone git://github.com/hubiquitus/hubiquitus-android.git

-    # Hubiquitus Android
-Hubiquitus client API for Android.
-Should be used with a hNode.
-Currently allows to do pubsub with an xmpp server.
-More information on hubiquitus[www.hubiquitus.com]